OMK4/PoliticalTweetAnalyzer/README.md

 # PoliticalTweetAnalyzer
+## Compare K-Means and Agglomerative Clustering on Hillary and Trump Users Ground Truths
-Using Pandas and ScikitLearn API on Tweets Grabbed Through Twitter API
+## Using Pandas and ScikitLearn API on Tweets Grabbed Through Twitter API

-Cluster Users Based on Hashtags
+# Clustering Users Based on Hashtags

 1/Pre-Process
 - Keep Users and Hashtags that are actively used. (threshold: 20)